New Look PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many customers were mis-sold PPI (Payment Protection Insurance) by New Look, PPI was usually added to a customer's policy by New Look, in some cases without their knowledge.
-New Look were known to reject a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by New Look, PPI may have been added to a customer's policy by New Look, in some cases without their knowledge.
+New Look may have rejected a credit application if PPI was refused by the customer.

 New Look PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by New Look.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to New Look, and this was not disclosed to you at the point of sale, then you would be due PPI compensation from New Look.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to New Look, and this was not clarified to you at the point of sale, then you would be due compensation from New Look.